brian-watkins/elmer/README.md

 Now we update our test to override `Task.perform` with `fakeTaskPerform`.
 We use two functions to do this:

-- `Elmer.Platform.stub` allows us to specify which `Cmd`-generating function to override and provide the alternate implementation.
+- `Elmer.Platform.spy` with `Elmer.Platform.andCallFake` allows us to specify
+which `Cmd`-generating function to override and provide the alternate implementation.
-- `Elmer.Platform.use` ensures that, during our test, the relevant `Cmd`-generating function will be replaced with the alternate implementation we specify.
+- `Elmer.Platform.use` registers our spy, ensuring that, during our test, the relevant `Cmd`-generating function will be replaced with the alternate implementation we specify.

 ```